Kirknewton railway station

 As there is no footbridge on the station (the footbridge was removed prior to electrification), passengers wishing to cross the line must do so via the level crossing, which is one of the most incorrectly used in Scotland.
 There are plans to provide a new crossing (subway) which will remove the level crossing.
 The level crossing is automatic and approach controlled which means trains which call at the station towards Glasgow have to stop so the driver can turn on the level crossing, This is done to allow traffic to cross when the train is stopped in the station.

 History

-Kirknewton was the terminus of the Slateford–Balerno line.
-A bay platform can still be seen to the east of the Edinburgh bound platform.
-The trains ran alongside the Water of Leith for 65 years, the line finally being closed to passengers on 30 October 1943.
-Goods trains continued to run until the line was officially closed, aided by the closure of the Kinleith Mill in 1966, to all traffic on 4 December 1967.
+Kirknewton station opened on 15 February 1848 on the Caledonian Railway's Edinburgh and Carstairs line.
+The station was located near Ravelrig Junction, where the Caledonian Railway's Balerno Branch connected with the main line.
+Opened in 1874, the branch ran from Ravelrig Junction through Balerno, Currie, Juniper Green and Colinton to Slateford.
+Services from Edinburgh could operate through the branch to Balerno and then continue via Ravelrig Junction towards Midcalder, with the branch also serving local mills and other industries along the Water of Leith.
+Passenger services on the Balerno Branch were withdrawn on 30 October 1943, although goods traffic continued on the line.
+The western section between Ravelrig Junction and Balerno Goods closed in 1963, while the remaining section was closed to all traffic on 4 December 1967 following the closure of Kinleith Mill in 1966.